How to Get Root Access on Android with Ease [2026]

 - Removing unwelcoming ads

 It should also be noted that rooting is in two ways: with a computer and without a computer.
-In this article, we will learn how to get root access on Android via computer and without having it.
+In this article, we will focus on the basics of root access and explain how to get root access on Android without a PC, while also helping you understand when rooting may or may not be worth the risk.

 Part 2.
 How to Get Root Access on Android Without PC?